jylhakos/miscellaneous/DeepLearning/README.md

 The microservice architectural style is an approach to developing an application of components as services, each running in its own process and communicating with lightweight mechanisms.

+Each function of the application is implemented by its own microservice.

 The messaging between microservices can be based on event driven messaging.

 A reason for using services as components is that services are independently deployable.